Bali Guide to the Island of Gods

 Bali is not easy to grasp in the beginning.
 There is simply too much to discover and all areas are different.
 Have a look at our Bali Area Guide on where to stay and then filter our partner hotel list accordingly.
 There are thousands of hotels you can choose from.
 And more resorts and small guesthouses are coming up.
 Plus, there many private villas that can be a great alternative for smaller groups or families.

-Check out our partner’s hotel listing with more than 5000 hotels & villas – but make sure you use the filters and the map view, this helps a great deal to narrow down your choices.
+Check out our partner’s hotel listing for hotels & villas – but make sure you use the filters and the map view, this helps a great deal to narrow down your choices.

 Safety & Health

 Although there is crime, like in any other tourist destination in the world, the friendly people and the overall safety guarantee visitors a totally relaxing stay.
 Balinese strongly believe in Karma, which makes it hard for them to cross the line of doing harm to others.
 There is pick-pocketing, ATM scams, cheating money changers and this sort of stuff.
-These crimes are mostly committed by Indonesians coming from other islands.
-But if you respect some basic rules you will not get into trouble and you can roam around on this beautiful Indonesian Island without problems and enjoy a lifestyle atmosphere that incredibly beautiful.
+These crimes are mostly committed by Indonesians coming from other islands and particularly ATM cam is conducted by people from Eastern european countries.
+If you respect some basic rules you will not get into trouble and you can roam around on this beautiful Indonesian Island without problems and enjoy a lifestyle atmosphere that incredibly beautiful.

 Bali can show an ugly face when it comes to excessive alcohol consumption and any encounter with illegal drugs.
 Getting in touch with drugs on Bali can put you into jail straight away.
 If you get totally drunk in shabby bars, drive under the influence of alcohol or marijuana, spend time with girls who charge for their company, or decide to be careless with your belongings in a dodgy place, then Bali can indeed become a nightmare.
 Criminal energy is probably the highest around Kuta area.